 • Whenever you get unusual results.

 Why am I getting higher than expected readings?

-1. Residual alcohol on fingertip will cause falsely higher readings.
-So make sure either alcohol is air dry or wipe dry with gauze.
+1. Residual alcohol on the fingertip will cause falsely higher readings.
+So make sure either alcohol is air-dried or wiped dry with gauze.

 2. If blood is smeared, the reading could become higher because the strip is collecting just serum, or lower if not enough blood is collected.